Working @ CFUV!

 I want to apply but don’t have work experience in X or Y?

 Feel free to include volunteer or other unpaid experiences in your application!
 If you’re applying to a part-time role, don’t just think of it as a part-time job, but also a chance for you to engage in an intensive learning opportunity.
+Because of this we aren’t too fussed about a lack of formal work experience, but more interested in your capacity to learn new skills.

 If I create content or other materials as part of my employment, can I use them afterwards?